Stevinson/tech-book/book/commands/general-commands.md

 * `ifconfig | grep "inet " | grep -Fv 127.0.0.1 | awk '{print $2}'` : to get your ip address

+* `set -o allexport && source ../.env && set +o allexport` - set env variables without the `export` keyword and then disable this feature

 ### shebang

 e.g. `#!/bin/sh` is an example of a shebang, which tells the parent shell which interpreter should be used to execute the script.